SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem-03.md

 `We have no customer with this ID!`

-Otherwise, return the whole information for the customer in the following format:
+Otherwise, return all the customer information in the following format:

 ```
 Bank name: {bankName}